michanders/mustang-speed-cli-app/README.md

 # MustangSpeed

-Welcome to the Ford Mustang 0-60 & 1/4 mile times app.
+Welcome to the Ford Mustang 0-60 & 1/4 mile times gem.
+This gem will allow you to choose a specific trim of Mustang based on the year of your choice.

-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/mustang_speed`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation